 The mid-1950s through mid-1960s – The Programmed Instruction Movement

-In 1956, a committee led by Benjamin Bloom published an influential Taxonomy of what he termed as Three Domain of learning known as Bloom’s Taxonomy.
+In 1956, a committee led by Benjamin Bloom published an influential Taxonomy of what he termed as Three Domain of learning referred to as Bloom’s Taxonomy.

 The early 1960s – The Criterion-Referenced Testing Movement

 Robert Glaser first used the term “ The criterion- Referenced Testing Movement in 1962.
-A criterion-referenced test is designed to test an individual’s behavior in relation to an objective standard.
-It can be used to assess the learners’ entry-level behavior, and to what extent learners have developed mastery through an instructional program.
+A criterion-referenced test is meant to check a person’s behavior in reference to an objective standard.
+It are often wont to assess the learners’ entry-level behavior, and to what extent learners have developed mastery through an instructional program.

 1965 – Domains of Learning, Events of Instruction, and Hierarchical Analysis

-Gagné’s work in learning hierarchies and hierarchical analysis led to an important notion in instruction – to ensure that learners acquire prerequisite skills before attempting superordinate ones.
+Gagné’s add learning hierarchies and hierarchical analysis led to a crucial notion in instruction – to make sure that learners acquire prerequisite skills before attempting superordinate ones.

 1967 – Formative Evaluation